kurdt94/k_doggo/README.md

-# redm_snippet_doggo
+# k_doggo
-Spawn a dog that stays by your side, runs with you.
+REDM: Spawn a dog that stays by your side, runs with you.
 I think this will work with any ped tbh.

 # installation
 -- add k_doggo to your server resources folder